OneWhen was the last time someone told you to exit a mutual fund or stock you’ve been holding for years?

 Aarav and Priya both moved from Bangalore to London.
 In May 2021, each had GBP 100,000 saved up.
 Aarav remitted his to India and bought a Nifty 50 fund.
 Priyakept hers in pounds and bought an S&P 500 ETF.
 Both indices had a strong five years.

-Today, in May 2026, this is where their money sits, in pounds (the currency they earn and spend in):
+As of May 8, 2026, this is where their money sits, in pounds (the currency they earn and spend in):

 Aarav